 - Adaptogenic herbs and supplements can preserve cells and modulate the effects of stress on the body.
 Some herbs raise cortisol when burned out such as ginseng and licorice while others lower cortisol or modulate its effects.
 It is best to know your levels.

-- Massage A 2005 review of studies found that massage therapy increased levels of the anti-depressant and mood boosting neurotransmitter serotonin by 28% and levels of dopamine the satisfaction neurotransmitter by 31%, It also reduced cortisol levels by an average of 31%.
+- Massage – A 2005 review of studies found that massage therapy increased levels of the anti-depressant.
+In addition, boosting neurotransmitter serotonin by 28%.
+Moreover, levels of dopamine the satisfaction neurotransmitter by 31%, It also reduced cortisol levels by an average of 31%.

-- Cognitive Behavioral Therapy has been demonstrated to be effective for a range of problems including depression, anxiety disorders, alcohol and drug use problems, marital problems, eating disorders, and severe mental illness.
-It has been demonstrated to be as effective as, or more effective than, other forms of psychological therapy or psychiatric medications.
+- Cognitive Behavioral Therapy has been shown to be helpful for a range of problems.
+Issues including depression, anxiety disorders, alcohol and drug use problems, marital problems, eating disorders, and severe mental illness.
+It has been demonstrated to be more effective than other forms of psychological therapy or psychiatric medications.

-It is important to determine the source of dis-stress that are disrupting your hormones such as toxins, allergy, adverse food reactions, nutritional excesses, or deficiencies, sedentary or solitary lifestyle, lack of sleep or hormone imbalances.
+It is important to determine the source of dis-stress that are disrupting your hormones.
+For instance, such as toxins, allergy, adverse food reactions, nutritional excesses.
+Furthermore, deficiencies, sedentary or solitary lifestyle, lack of sleep or hormone imbalances.
 Have an evaluation by a functional medicine physician can take a holistic approach to bring your mind, body, and spirit in better balance.
 Fill out an application for a clarity call to see if we are a good fit.